-711.6.4.7
+711.2.4.6.7

 Donor has acknowledged and concurred regarding any holding or other administration costs that may be deducted from the sale of the property before the net proceeds are distributed in accordance with donor restrictions.

-711.6.4.8

-Donated real property may be sold or otherwise conveyed at fair market value, consistent with any gift restrictions and upon concurrence by the University President’s designee.
-Generally, donated property will be sold at the first opportunity.

-711.6.4.9

-Gifts of real estate are limited to the following:

-donated real property that may be sold or otherwise conveyed at fair market value;

-donated real property that generates an income stream to support the educational mission;

-donated real property used for programmatic purposes; and

-donated real property used as an investment by an Auxiliary Organization as determined by the investment policy of the Auxiliary Organization.
+The cost of any appraisals or expenses related to the transfer of the property should be borne by the donor.
+Taxes and all other fees should be fully paid by the donor as of the date of transfer.

-711.6.5 - Remainder Interests in Property:
+711.2.4.7 Remainder Interests in Property

-Cal Poly or an Auxiliary Organization may accept a remainder interest subject to the provisions herein.
-Where Cal Poly or an Auxiliary Organization receives a gift of a remainder interest, all expenses for maintenance, insurance, real estate taxes, other carrying costs, and any property indebtedness are to be paid by the donor or primary beneficiary.
+Cal Poly may accept a remainder interest subject to the provisions herein.
+Where Cal Poly receives a gift of a remainder interest, all expenses for maintenance, insurance, real estate taxes, other carrying costs, and any property indebtedness are to be paid by the donor or primary beneficiary.
+Remainder interests can be included in fundraising totals if the donor is age 65 or older.
+The gift is recorded at the net present value of the remainder interest.

-711.6.6 - Mineral, Oil, and Gas (MOG) Interests:
+711.2.4.8 Mineral, Oil, and Gas (MOG) Interests

-Cal Poly or an Auxiliary Organization may accept oil, gas and mineral property interests, when appropriate.
-Prior to acceptance of an oil, gas and mineral interest the gift shall be authorized by the Gift Acceptance Committee, and if necessary, by appropriate legal counsel and external advisors.
+Cal Poly may accept oil, gas and mineral property interests, Prior to acceptance of an oil, gas or mineral interest the gift shall be authorized by the GAC, and if the GAC deems necessary, by appropriate legal counsel and external advisors.
 Criteria for acceptance of the MOG interest shall include:

-711.6.6.1

-Gifts shall have specified minimum values and yearly income.

-711.6.6.2
+711.2.4.8.1

+An appraised value, preferably one conducted in the last 60 days is provided by the donor.

+711.2.4.8.2

-A review of the history of the property, known occupants and a site inspection conducted by Cal Poly Facilities (or designee), reveals no extended liabilities or other considerations that make receipt of the gift inappropriate.
+A review of the history of the property, known occupants and a site inspection conducted by Cal Poly (or designee), reveals no extended liabilities or other considerations that make receipt of the gift inappropriate.

-711.6.6.3
+711.2.4.8.3

-A working interest is rarely accepted.
+A working MOG interest is rarely accepted.
 A working interest may only be accepted where and when there is a plan to minimize potential liability and tax consequences.

-711.6.6.4
+The value of the gift is recorded at the annual income earned each year.

+711.2.4.8.4

-The property must undergo an environmental review to ensure that neither the Auxiliary Organization nor Cal Poly has any current or potential exposure to environmental liability.
-The cost of this review may be paid by the donor(s) or the Auxiliary Organization, subject to negotiation at the time of gift review.
+The property has undergone an environmental review to ensure that Cal Poly does not have any current or potential exposure to environmental liability.
+The cost of this review may be paid by the donor(s) or Cal Poly, subject to negotiation at the time of gift review.

-711.6.7 - Bargain Sales:
+711.2.4.9 Bargain Sales

-Cal Poly’s Auxiliaries may enter into bargain sale arrangements.
-All bargain sales, including the source of funds to complete the sale, must be reviewed and recommended by the Gift Acceptance Committee and approved by the Auxiliary’s board, as appropriate.
+Cal Poly may enter into bargain sale arrangements where the seller agrees to a deeply discounted price below fair market value.
+The gift is valued at the amount of the discount as evidence by documentation of standard pricing.
+All bargain sales, including the source of funds to complete the sale, must be reviewed and recommended by the GAC and approved by the Cal Poly or Auxiliary board, as appropriate.